 Situation with Amazon Book API Now

 Several weeks after the 2011-08-01 version was announced (Although the version is dated from August 2011, it wasn’t actually announced until February 2012), and observant sellers were getting really worried about what the changes meant for their business, Amazon announced the new MWS Products API.
 This new API finally offered a legitimate way for sellers to access pricing information necessary for them to make important business decisions.

 Unfortunately, the new MWS Products API presents data in somewhat of a different format and doesn’t have as much detail as the sellers version of the Product Advertising API provides.
 Notable omissions are any seller identifying information (no seller ID, seller names, or even identifying Amazon.com as a seller).
 Quantities are obviously absent, as are the condition-notes that allow sellers to describe their specific offer in detail.
-(More details about the changes to the data can be found in this blog post).

 That brings us to where we are today.
 The Sellers Version of the Product Advertising API is scheduled to be shut down in less than a month on August 31st, 2012.
 Sellers are to migrate to the new MWS Products API by that date.
 Amazon has most recently been severely limiting access to the Seller Version of PA-API, responding with Blacklist errors so that sellers will pay attention to this upcoming change.